Groups

 V. Rev. Robert Smyth, Parish Priest

-• The Property & Finance Team, Whitehall
+• The Finance Committee

 • Baptism Team

 Baptism is a beautiful Sacrament.
 However, some of its beauty and joy can be missed if it is a rushed affair with little preparation put into it.
-Our Parish Baptism Team are there to help parents prepare for their child’s Baptism.
+Our Parish Baptism Teams are there to help parents prepare for their child’s Baptism.

 This ministry is all about welcoming people and making them feel at home, at home in the Church.
 It is about smiles, hospitality and friendship.
 The birth of a baby is a time of great happiness.
 Soon after the birth, parents make a decision about Baptism, where their child will be welcomed into the Christian Community.